 Pick and finely the rosemary leaves.
 Mix with a good pinch of sea salt and black pepper and scatter over your clean board.
 Drizzle olive oil over both sides of the steaks and roll them in the rosemary and seasoning.

 Put the yoghurt and horseradish into a small bowl with a pinch of salt and pepper.
-Halve your lemon and add a squeeze of juice to the bowl.
-Add a splash of extra virgin olive oil and mix well.
-Taste and add a little more horseradish if you think it needs to taste more fiery.
+Squeeze in lemon juice to taste, then add a splash of extra virgin olive oil and mix well.
+Taste and add a little more horseradish, if needed.